Patient activation FAQs

 The programme recognises that person-centred and community-based support needs to be both holistic and tailored around the individual, and there are connections between these approaches and other key enablers such as care and support planning and social prescribing.
 Interventions linked to these approaches can help to increase people’s activation.

-It is also important to note that efforts to improve patient activation will be more successful when supported by a whole system approach including training of clinicians in these new ways of working.
+It is also important to note that efforts to increase levels of patient activation will be more successful when supported by a whole system approach including training of clinicians in these new ways of working.

 A person’s level of activation is a dynamic concept, and not a label.
 The individual may have high levels of knowledge, skills and confidence, and so be highly activated.
-However, if they then get diagnosed with a new condition or have a new complication not experienced before, their level of knowledge, skills and confidence would be lower in response, until they have learned to manage it well.
-At that stage, their level of activation will rise again.
+However, if they then receive a new diagnosis or experience a new complication, their level of knowledge, skills and confidence may decrease, until they have developed the knowledge, skills and confidence to manage it well.

 Improved communication skills for clinicians and training in areas such as motivational interviewing and health coaching, can support them to address the individual needs of patients at different levels of activation more effectively.

 Evidence shows that increasing people’s activation can help with cost reductions as less activated patients engage less with preventative healthcare and are involved in more costly emergency care episodes.
-Studies in the Kings Fund report show that targeted interventions can increase people’s activation scores and their capacity to self-manage their condition more effectively; and when appropriately supported, the least activated patients make the most gains.
+Studies show that targeted interventions can increase people’s activation scores and their capacity to self-manage their condition more effectively; and when appropriately supported, patients with lowest levels of activation make the most gains.
 Supporting these patients will help to improve their outcomes, their experience with the health service and also reduce their rates of hospitalisation and visits to accident and emergency departments.
 This will result in reducing the healthcare costs of these patients in the NHS.
-A study by Hibbard et al found that less activated patients had 8 percent higher costs in the base year and 21 percent higher costs in the following year than more activated patients.
+A study found that less activated patients had 8 percent higher costs in the base year and 21 percent higher costs in the following year than more activated patients.

-The Patient Activation Measure (PAM) is a validated, commercially licenced tool and has been extensively tested with reviewed findings from a large number of studies, as evidenced in the Kings Fund report.
+The Patient Activation Measure (PAM) is a validated, commercially licenced tool and has been extensively tested with reviewed findings from a large number of studies.
 It helps to measure the spectrum of skills, knowledge and confidence in patients and captures the extent to which people feel engaged and confident in taking care of their condition.

 Individuals are asked to complete a short survey and based on their responses, they receive a PAM score (between 0 and 100).
 The resulting score places the individual at one of four levels of activation, each of which reveals insight into a range of health-related characteristics, including behaviours and outcomes.
 The four levels of activation are: